jeap-admin-ch/jeap-python-pipeline-lib/README.md

 ```bash
 python3 scripts/full_build.py
 ```
-If you did like to execute single steps, you can use the following commands.
+If you would like to execute single steps, you can use the following commands.
 A more comprehensive documentation can be found here: https://packaging.python.org/en/latest/tutorials/packaging-projects/

 Install the build tool via pip.
 Make sure you have the latest version of PyPA’s build installed: